 So you know what you want, you’ve set some budget aside, you’ve done your research, and the next payday is bearing down on you.
 How do you make your decision?

-If you’re still not sure, spend some time on providers’ websites to get a sense of each company’s personality and to really understand everything they can do for you.
+If you’re still not sure, spend some time on payroll providers’ websites to get a sense of each company’s personality and to really understand everything they can do for you.
 See how they respond to customer issues on social media.
 Check out their resource center to make sure it’s easy to find and that it appears to be comprehensive.
 Some providers even offer a free trial that lets you go in, kick the tires, and see if everything looks good before you take the plunge.

 Good luck with your payroll shopping.
 If you get it right, you’ll be doing yourself a big favor in the long run (and saving money on aspirin for those late-night-number-crunching headaches)!